Vlasenko2006/RoBERTA_LL/README.md

 After generating a report, RoBERTA evaluates proposed business strategies for their expected ROI impact, suggests targeted marketing approaches, and can optionally create promotional videos to support campaign deployment.

-## User flow
-- Enter your email.
-- Provide a website or list of websites of interest (e.g., review sites).
-- Click "Send report."

-## Report & architecture overview
-- When processing finishes, Roberta emails you a report with charts (for example, trends in positive vs. negative comments).
-- While the report is being generated you can preview an example report and its structure.

 ## How it works (technical flow)